 You might be staying under your calorie goal, but the food you’re eating could be poor quality food.
 If you are eating greasy or sugary things, you might be hanging onto the pounds, and it’s likely that you’re more hungry than you need to be as well.

 Overall, MyFitnessPal™ is one of the most popular free fitness tracking apps on the market.
-There are several fitness trackers for MyFitnessPal™ out there and you are sure to find one that does all the things you want it to and will fit into your price range.
+There are several fitness trackers compatible with MyFitnessPal™ out there and you are sure to find one that does all the things you want it to and will fit into your price range.